-The best people to show you the heart of a destination are the ones that live there, which is why we exclusively work with local leaders.
+The best folk to show you the heart of a destination are the ones that live there, which is why we work exclusively with local leaders.
 Our leaders are not only just travel experts, they’re your teacher, travel guru and enthusiastic purveyor of grassroots experiences.
 They’ll just as easily steer you through the laneways of Marrakesh as help you strike up a conversation with the locals – and all with a smile.

 Why travel with a local leader?